-- (1) The Minister may declare, in writing, that a specified provision of these regulations does not apply to any of these - (a) a specified person;
+- The Minister may declare, in writing, that a specified provision (1) of these regulations does not apply to any of these - a specified person; (a)

-Minister's declarations and CEO's exemptions
+As at 24 Oct 2016 Version 00-j0-01 page 281 Part 14 Minister's declarations and CEO's exemptions

-Minister's declarations
+Division 2 Minister's declarations

-- r.
-458 - (b) all persons of a specified kind; - (c) a specified vehicle; - (d) all vehicles of a specified kind. - The Minister may make a declaration only if satisfied that (2) - compliance with the provision would prevent the vehicle from operating in the way in which, or for the purpose for which, the vehicle was built or modified; or - (b) the vehicle is an experimental vehicle, a prototype, or another vehicle, that could not reasonably be expected to comply with the provision; or - before the provision commenced (c) - the vehicle was licensed, or otherwise authorised, by the CEO or a corresponding authority, to be driven or towed on a road; and - (ii) was not required to comply with a similar provision before that commencement. - (3) When deciding whether to make a declaration, the Minister must take into account the likelihood and significance of any adverse effect on safety or the environment if the declaration were made.
+- (b) all persons of a specified kind; - (c) a specified vehicle; - (d) all vehicles of a specified kind. - (2) The Minister may make a declaration only if satisfied that - (a) compliance with the provision would prevent the vehicle from operating in the way in which, or for the purpose for which, the vehicle was built or modified; or - (b) the vehicle is an experimental vehicle, a prototype, or another vehicle, that could not reasonably be expected to comply with the provision; or - (c) before the provision commenced - (i) the vehicle was licensed, or otherwise authorised, by the CEO or a corresponding authority, to be driven or towed on a road; and - (ii) was not required to comply with a similar provision before that commencement. - (3) When deciding whether to make a declaration, the Minister must take into account the likelihood and significance of any adverse effect on safety or the environment if the declaration were made.